THE VANGUARD ARTS FUND

 - The names and bios of the artists/collaborators involved in this project

-- Number of performers or other types of artists needed for a workshop (if known)
+- Number of performers and other types of artists needed for a workshop (if known)

 How large are the support budgets for VAF projects?